 Save some money by staying outside downtown.
 This top-rated motel offers all the comforts, and is close to the airport.
 TripAdvisor average rate: $109

 Rendezvous – There’s a reason crowds line up in an alley nearly every night: incredible barbecue ribs.
 See what the fuss is all about.
 52 South 2nd Street, Memphis, 901/523-2746

-Arcade – Sure, it’s a diner.
-But Elvis used to eat here.
-Order the fried peanut butter and banana sandwich and you’ll feel like a king too.
+Arcade – Sure, it’s a 24-hour diner.
+But Elvis used to eat here and so likely did Martin Luther King, Jr. Order the fried peanut butter and banana sandwich, bacon optional, and you’ll feel like a king too.
 Near the Civil Rights Museum.
 540 South Main Street, Memphis, 901/526-5757

 Gus’s World Famous Fried Chicken – Yes, it’s the South and everyone has good fried chicken.
 But this just may be the best.
 Eat at the original location, 310 S Front St, Memphis.
 901-/27-4877